Geneva drive

-The Geneva drive or Maltese cross is a gear mechanism that translates a continuous rotation movement into intermittent rotary motion.
+The Geneva drive or Geneva mechanism is a gear mechanism that translates a continuous rotation movement into intermittent rotary motion.

 The rotating drive wheel is usually equipped with a pin that reaches into a slot located in the other wheel (driven wheel that advances it by one step at a time.
 The drive wheel also has an elevated circular blocking disc that "locks" the rotating driven wheel in position between steps.

 History

-The name, Geneva drive, is derived from the devices earliest application in mechanical watches, which were popularized in Geneva, being the classical origin of watchmaking industry.
-The mechanism is frequently used in mechanical watches, since it can be made small and is able to withstand substantial mechanical stress.
+The name, Geneva drive, is derived from the device's earliest application in mechanical watches, which were popularized in Geneva.
+The mechanism is frequently used in mechanical watches, since it can be made on a small scale and is able to withstand substantial mechanical stress.

 The Geneva drive is also called a "Maltese cross mechanism" due to the visual resemblance when the rotating wheel has four spokes.